Taywee/libdaw/README.md

 # libdaw

-A Rust and C library for creating programmable digital audio workstation environments
+A Rust and python library for creating programmable digital audio workstation environments